|

 Order online

-I am currently the Vice President of the non-profit
+Susan is a retired Vice President of the non-profit

-foundation, Native Cultural Alliance, which is providing educational
+foundation, Native Cultural Alliance, which provides educational

 programs and health supplies to a district in the Brazilian Amazon